Paul's back, Suns clinch top seed with 140-130 win in Denver - KESQ

 Booker was 16 of 25 from the field, while Bridges was 8 of 9.
 Booker, Bridges and Deandre Ayton have played well in Paul’s absence and Ayton had a career-high 35 points Wednesday night in a comeback victory at Minnesota.
 He had 16 on Thursday night.

-Paul returned roughly five weeks after breaking his right thumb in a game against the Rockies on Feb.
+Paul returned roughly five weeks after breaking his right thumb in a game against Houston on Feb.
 16, just before the All-Star break.

 “It’s good to have him back,” Suns coach Monty Williams said about an hour before tip-off.
 “He’s been working diligently to not just get back but play at a level he wants to play.
 I’m sure the guys are jacked up.”